 To review a check-list of behaviors that can signal the possibility of a child problem that may not represent a normal child development stage, click here.

 And remember "Understanding the Problem is the Key to Solving It."
-Dr. O'Connor's Psychological Assessments can increase your understanding of adolescent or child problems and how to help.
+Dr. O'Connor's Psychological Assessments and School Neuropsychological Evaluations can increase your understanding of adolescent or child problems and how to help.

 Children who are showing concerns that do not represent a normal child development stage may show some of the following concerns: